ministryofjustice/security-guidance/docs/bluetooth.md

 -   Have you connected to any other 'public' Bluetooth devices?
 -   Are all the devices password protected?
 -   Might someone be able to find out what Bluetooth devices you are using?
--   Is the material you are working with **Official-Sensitive** or higher?
+-   Is the material you are working with or higher?

 The best way to ensure your Bluetooth device is as up-to-date as possible is to apply all patches and fixes for all hardware devices as soon as you can.